alfredzou/BoardGameGeek_Pipeline/terraform/setup.md

 dbt deps
 ```
 6. Navigate to 'Pipelines' using the side pane and click 'boardgamegeek_pipeline'
 7. Click 'Run@once' and 'Run now' (the pipeline run can also be scheduled).
-Noting the pipeline will take around 2 hours to run due to the API calls. <r>**The pipeline is written based on Sydney Australia time, it must be completely run within the same day**</r>
+Noting the pipeline will take around 2 hours to run due to the API calls. :warning: **Warning: The pipeline is written based on Sydney Australia time, it must be completely run within the same day**

 #### View dbt docs
 1. Navigate to 'Load balancing' page (under 'Network services')